 Foods with a little bit of heat may not necessarily kick your cold, but they will help relieve any nasal or head congestion.
 Studies have revealed that foods like chiles have capsaicin which can support relief of congested nasal passages.

 Water, electrolyte powders or tablets

 Sufficient fluid intake is critical to flushing out common colds and viruses.
-Carry a cup of water with you to bed and drink at least 4-8oz every hour.
+Drink at least 4-8 oz every hour and remember to carry a cup of water with you to bed.
 Avoid sugary drinks that will increase inflammation in the body, potentially hindering the recovery and rehabilitation process of your body back to health.
 If you need a little flavor, opt for an electrolyte tablet or powder, as they normally have less sugar.